I'm Not Gonna Teach Your Boyfriend How to Dance with You

 "I'm Not Gonna Teach Your Boyfriend How to Dance with You" is a song by American indie rock band Black Kids from their debut album, Partie Traumatic (2008).
 It was released as the band's debut single by Almost Gold Recordings on April 7, 2008, in the United Kingdom, and on May 27, 2008, in North America.
 The song peaked at number 11 on the UK Singles Chart but did not chart in the United States.
 The demo version from the band's 2007 EP Wizard of Ahhhs placed at number 68 on Pitchfork Medias "Top 100 Tracks of 2007".

+The song was covered by Darren Criss in the television series Glee, in season 2, episode 20.
+The cover was subsequently released for purchase and on streaming platforms.

 Background

-According to lead singer Reggie Youngblood, the track was inspired by Jacksonville's dance party scene: he realized that usually, he would end up with girls who couldn't dance.
+According to lead singer Reggie Youngblood, the track was inspired by Jacksonville's dance party scene: he realized that usually, the girls he danced with would be with guys who couldn't dance.
 The line "You are the girl, that I've been dreaming of, ever since I was a little girl" is based on an inside joke between Reggie and his sister Ali Youngblood where they would refer to wanting something as "Ever since I was a little girl".